 To assist persons with spinal cord injuries and other physical disabilities to achieve independence, self reliance and full community participation.

-The Canadian Paraplegic Association (CPA) was founded in 1945 by a group of paralyzed WWII veterans who were determined not to spend the remainder of their life in hospital.
+Spinal Cord Injury Canada, formerly, The Canadian Paraplegic Association (CPA) was founded in 1945 by a group of paralyzed WWII veterans who were determined not to spend the remainder of their life in hospital.
 Their efforts resulted in improved medical and rehabilitation services, better pensions and, perhaps most importantly, increased awareness in the medical community and throughout society of their abilities and potential.

-CPA's scope has increased considerably since 1945, but it remains true to its founders' self-help philosophy.
+SCI Canada's scope has increased considerably since 1945, but it remains true to its founders' self-help philosophy.